solid-contrib/conformance-test-harness/README.md

   solid-test:podRoot <https://pod-compat.inrupt.com/solid-test-suite-alice/> ;
   solid-test:testContainer "/solid-test-suite-alice/shared-test/" .
 ```
-First there is a description of this test harness, then sections to define each server to be tested including the user accounts, and the features that the server supports.
+This defines a server to be tested including the user accounts, and the features that the server supports.

 There is a sample of this file in the `config/config.ttl` folder and this will be used unless you override this location as shown below.